Fairfax High School (Fairfax, Virginia): Theatre

 The FX Players is the Drama Club at Fairfax High School.
-They are dedicated toward the promotion of theatre in every aspect.
-The current director is Chris Whitney.

-Fairfax Theatre was honored by the Cappies organization with seven nominations, including Best Musical, for the 2009 performance of A Funny Thing Happened on the Way to the Forum, and was invited to perform the opening number at the Cappies Gala at the Kennedy Center for the Performing Arts in Washington, D.C.
-In 2014, Fairfax theatre received 13 nominations, including Best Musical, for its production of "9 to 5: the Musical".
-Fairfax continued its success in 2015 with nine nominations, including Best Musical, for its production of "Big: the musical".
+The FX Players won the state title at the VHSL One-Act Competition in 2008.

 Fairfax has an orchestra pit that can be covered and uncovered, but it is normally kept in the house floor position due to safety concerns.
-For the run of The King and I in 2007, however, the pit was opened.
-It was then closed again, and the orchestra has played at house level since.
-The members of the pit orchestra are some of the only musicians in Fairfax County to have ever played a musical in an actual orchestra pit (Hayfield Secondary School also has a working orchestra pit).
 The pit sinks six feet below the stage.

-The FX Players won the State Title at the VHSL One-Act Competition in 2008.
-They placed second at Districts in 2009.

 It's Academic

 The "It's Academic" team participates in quiz bowl tournaments throughout Virginia, Maryland, and Washington, D.C., including NBC 4's It's Academic game show formerly hosted by Mac McGarry.

 In 1968, Fairfax High School became the first Virginia high school to win the Washington metropolitan area championship.
 In January 2009, the school placed second in the Concorde District at the VHSL AAA District Tournament.

 Feeder patterns

 Daniels Run Elementary School, Greenbriar East Elementary School, Willow Springs Elementary School, Eagle View Elementary School, Providence Elementary School, and Mosaic Elementary School all feed into Katherine Johnson Middle School, which feeds into Fairfax High School.
-There are also students from Rocky Run Middle School who end up at Fairfax High School.
+Some students from Rocky Run Middle School also attend Fairfax.